xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 <h4><b>How to resolve this?</b></h4>
 <p>If you really insist on doing what you want without considering other options, you can give it a try first.
 However, <b><i>if keeping to an old mindset does not bring about an improvement or if things do not turn out well,</i></b> you need to start realizing that you need to change for the better.
 There is no point in keeping to an approach that does not work for you anymore.</p>
 <p>When you start welcoming new ideas, you may find that there are various options to choose from.
 Although a new idea or approach may not be the best for you in that moment, it might be helpful to you someday in the future.
 Thinking it through would more or less offer insights that might help you.</p>
-<p>So instead of rejecting all other ideas/suggestions immediately, adopt an open mind.
+<p>Instead of rejecting all other ideas/suggestions immediately, adopt an open mind.
 Give yourself various options to consider, but ultimately follow what you think is best for you.
 See how it goes, and then make adjustments accordingly.
 Be open to new ideas.</p>
 </div>

 ## How is Being Stubborn a Good Thing?